mynameisankit/mynameisankit/README.md

   <tr>
     <td>
       <p align="center">
-        My Name Is Ankit and I am from Pune, Maharashtra, India currently living in Pune, Maharashtra, India.
+        My Name Is Ankit and I am from Pune, Maharashtra, India.
 I am a third-year undergraduate at the <a href="http://iiitg.ac.in/">Indian Institute of Information Technology Guwahati (IIITG)</a>.
 I love solving problems and developing things.
 Do checkout my Github Repositories to know more about what I do.
       </p>
     </td>
     <td>